 Posted on Tuesday, November 1st, 2022 at 5:02 pm

 Receiving a denial letter after applying for disability can be frustrating.
 You know you are entitled to benefits for your medical condition but don’t understand why the insurance company denied your claim.
+Why would a disability claim be denied?

 Below are the most common reasons for denied disability claims.
 You should review them to avoid making common errors others make.